BirdseyeSoftware/savant-redis/README.md

 # savant-redis

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Redis backed implementation of the `Savant` EventStore.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Birdseye Software Inc.

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT license.